 - The S&P CNX Nifty Index (the Nifty 50), India's leading benchmark index for large companies, has been made available to CME Group for the creation and listing of U.S. dollar denominated futures contracts.

-- These contracts are traded globally on the CME Globex electronic platform
+- E-mini CNX Nifty Index futures are offered for trading globally on the CME Globex electronic platform.

 - The rights to the S&P 500 and Dow Jones Industrial Average (DJIA) have also been made available to NSE for the creation and listing of rupee-denominated futures contracts for trading on NSE.